-Oxy-fuel torches have long been a popular choice for cutting metal on a construction site or in the field, due to portability benefits.
-However, technology advancements are making plasma a more portable option than ever before.
-This article will touch on the basics of each process and the pros and cons of plasma versus oxy-fuel in various applications.
+Oxy-fuel torches have long been a popular choice for cutting metal in the field due to portability benefits.
+However, technology advancements are making plasma a more portable option.
+Learn more about the basics of each process and factors to consider in choosing one for your application.

 Plasma cutters are used to perform cutting and gouging operations, with the average hand-held system capable of cutting a maximum metal thickness of about 1 inch.
-Plasma typically requires a source for compressed air and a substantial amount of electrical power.
+Plasma typically requires a source for compressed air and electrical power.
 These are issues to consider when the application requires portability, though the reduced size and weight of plasma machines — with some smaller machines weighing about 20 pounds — make them a more portable option than ever.
-Also, the need for electrical power is not an issue on many jobsites where engine-driven welder/generators are commonly available.
+Also, the need for electrical power is not an issue on many jobsites, where engine-driven welder/generators are commonly available.

 With oxy-fuel cutting, an oxygen/fuel gas flame preheats the steel to its ignition temperature.
 A high-powered oxygen jet is then directed at the metal, creating a chemical reaction between the oxygen and the metal to form iron oxide, also known as slag.
 The high-powered oxygen jet removes the slag from the kerf.